cloud-bulldozer/e2e-benchmarking/workloads/scale-perf/README.md

 ### RUNS
 Default: 3
 How many times to run the scale up.
-It will scale down to the original size before running the next itteration
+It will scale down to the original size before running the next iteration

 ### ES_SERVER
 Default: `https://search-perfscale-dev-chmf5l4sh66lvxbnadi4bznl3a.us-west-2.es.amazonaws.com:443`